Creating images

 here

-image will be an image filled with a given colour of a
+The generated PNG image will be an image filled with a given colour of a

 size 100x100 px.